 The smartest credit card users know that their business is very valuable.
 Why else would their mailboxes be stuffed with offers for new cards?
 To leverage their loyalty, the best credit card users will find a way to wiggle out of most fees.
 For example, card issuers will gladly waive an occasional late fee, and even annual fees can be somewhat negotiable.
 The key to having an annual fee waived is to speak with a representative in the “retentions” department that can waive the fee to keep you from closing your account, or at least offer the equivalent value in the form of rewards.

 3. Ask for reconsideration when rejected for a new card.

 Savvy cardholders seek the best cards with the most generous sign-up bonuses.
 Sometimes, card issuers will be reluctant to approve these cardholders, who may have recently opened several other accounts.
 Yet the real pros know that you can call your card issuer and ask a human to reconsider your application that was rejected by their computer.
 Perhaps you can cite additional income that was not included in the application, or maybe you can offer to re-allocate some of your credit line from an existing card.
 If the bonus is attractive enough, skilled credit card users will go to nearly any length to be approved for a new account.
-They also keep an eye on their credit scores (you can get two free credit scores on Credit.com, updated monthly) and apply only for cards they are likely to qualify for.
+They also keep an eye on their credit scores (you can get two free credit scores on Credit.com, updated every 14 days) and apply only for cards they are likely to qualify for.